Version 5.1, 13 April 2023

 - you are responsible for complying with any local laws that apply to you in the country from which you are using the NHS App

 3.3.
 You must create and maintain an account using the NHS login authentication platform.
-A minimum of mid-level identity verification is required to access the NHS App and high-level identity verification is needed to access most services within the NHS App.
+A minimum of mid-level identity verification is required to access the NHS App and high-level identity verification is needed to access most services.
 Find out more about how to prove who you are to get full access to the NHS App.

 3.4.
 In order to use the NHS App you must be aged 13 years or older.
-If you are 13, 14 or 15 your GP will need to individually approve your access to many of the services, in accordance with any local policies, and you may not be able to access all services.
+If you’re aged 13 to 15, your GP will need to individually approve your access to many of the services, in accordance with any local policies, and you may not be able to access all services.
 If you have any questions you should contact your GP directly.
+Other healthcare providers may also apply additional age limits to certain services.

 3.5.
 The NHS App is not a medical device and so is not regulated by the Medicines and Health Regulatory Agency (MHRA).
 Certain Core Services or Platform Services may be medical devices, and this will be made clear to you when you access the relevant service.